holistudio/project-spaceship/awesome-papers/collaib/source/Building machines that learn and think like people.md

 - model-free RL is fast but not necessarily best for optimizing controls to maximize the same reward function

 "We review evidence that humans combine model-based and model-free learning algorithms both competitively and cooperatively and that these interactions are supervised by metacognitive processes."

+### 2. Cognitive and neural inspiration in artificial intelligence